gregSWEN/WebCheckers/docs/DesignDoc.md

 the players start a game, the `Boardview` represents the board, which consists of `Row`s and `Space`s, which the `Piece`s are then placed on.
 A `GameModel` is also used to represent one game.
 When a move is made on the board, a `Move` is created, which contains the start and end `Position` of the piece moved.
 The `ValidateMove` class is then used to verify whether the move was valid.
+If the user requests it, a hint can be made using `MakeHint`.

 ![UML Diagram for the checkers board](boardUML.png)

 ### Design Improvements

-Discuss improvements and talk about code metrics

 While Object-Oriented principles are followed, the use and consistency of them are not apparent throughout the architecture.
 The Law of Demeter, in particular, is a principle that could be improved throughout the design.
 In addition, there are some classes that have been replaced with new classes, but have not been removed from the architecture.
 This causes issues with coupling and can be fixed by replacing the obsolete classes with their successor in the design, as well as implementing more abstraction so the issue can be avoided in the future.
+In addition, refactoring can be done to separate concerns within the main tiers.
+Classes within the tiers should be put into packages to separate classes that focus on different aspects of the program.

 In addition, the code metrics yield some areas of improvement across multiple categories.
 The lines of code metric show that each class has at most 139 lines of code, with one exception. `ValidateMove` has 238